tensorturtle/cycarla/README.md

 2. Launch Backend: `cycarla_backend` from your terminal or powershell.
 3. Launch Frontend: `cd cycarla-frontend` and then `npm run dev` from a second terminal or powershell.

+Finally, using your web browser (Google Chrome, Firefox), go to `localhost:3000`.

 # Open Source

 ![project-structure-diagram](graphics/CyCARLA-figmadiagram-1.png)